leggeamy/Daily-Dashboard/README.md

 # Daily-Dashboard

-## This WebApp allows a user to see the some Weather and a few News Headlines in a simple single page design.
+## This WebApp allows a user to see the some Weather information and a few News Headlines in a simple single page design.
 It can provide some information that can prove useful in planning a work day or a trip

 **Key Features:**
 1. User is prompted to provide their name and current city on their first visit to the WebApp.